jokerjoker10/uselessunit/docs/development.md

 ```

 ## Contributing
 If you want to contribute please create your own branch.
-If your code is ready please create a pull request.
+If your code is ready please create a pull request from your branch to the dev Branch.
 The code will then be reviewed and if all is good it will be merged with the main branch and deployed.

 ## Naming Convention
 - variables: snake_case